Quick Ashes details

 It finally showed that Australia was a viable opponent and led to the rivalry as we know it today.

 The Ashes urn, which remains at the MCC Museum, at the storied Lords in England, is believed to contain the ashes of a cricket bail, although historians are only 95 per cent sure that is fact.

 The rich history of the Ashes has produced some of the greatest series and single test matches you will ever see.

-Played over five Tests since 1998, Australia dominated for many years, winning eight in a row between 1989 and 2003 before England claimed a 2-1 victory, that was followed by a 5-0 whitewash but the Aussies in 2007 – the first time that had occured.
+Played over five Tests since 1998, Australia dominated for many years, winning eight in a row between 1989 and 2003 before England claimed a 2-1 victory, that was followed by a 5-0 whitewash by the Aussies in 2007 – the first time that had occurred.

 Since then, the Poms have won three straight, with Australia briefly grabbing them back in 2014, before surrendering them the next year.

 England are the current holders of the Ashes.

 If there is one thing cricket fans love doing it is comparing players from different eras: “Ricky Ponting doesn’t hold a candle to the great batsman of the 50s” echoed around households as the young Tasmanian put the Poms to sword again… well for most of the 90s and 00s.
 But then there is alway someone who wheels out the statistics books.
 If you want some fun Ashes statistical facts, check out our Ashes Stats page.

 The most storied statistically current Australian or English player is ex-England captain Alastair Cook, who needs just 400 runs to, to move into the top 10 scorers in Ashes history.
 A top 10 which includes Ponting, Allan Border, Don Bradman and the great English batsmen like Jack Hobbs.